polkadot-developers/awesome-substrate/README.md

 - [Subscan](https://www.subscan.io/) - Multi-network explorer for Substrate-based chains.
 - [Substrate Docker Builders](https://github.com/ETeissonniere/substrate-nodeops) - A set of
   Dockerfiles and GitHub Actions to auto-build and push a Docker image for Substrate-based chains.
+- [Halva](https://github.com/halva-suite/halva) - A toolchain for improving the experience of developing on Substrate.

 ## Alternative Implementations